-(2) A declaration under subsection (1) shall be published in the Gazette as soon as possible.
+(2) A declaration under subsection (1) must be published in the Gazette as soon as possible.

-(3) Whenever a volunteer ex-NSman or an auxiliary member is mobilised for continuous full-time service, such member shall be bound to render continuous full-time service for such period as the Minister directs until the publication of a declaration in the Gazette notifying that the employment of volunteer ex-NSmen or auxiliary members on continuous full-time service is no longer required.
+(3) Whenever a volunteer ex-NSman or an auxiliary member is mobilised for continuous full-time service, such member is bound to render continuous full-time service for such period as the Minister directs until the publication of a declaration in the Gazette notifying that the employment of volunteer ex-NSmen or auxiliary members on continuous full-time service is no longer required.

-(4) Auxiliary members mobilised for continuous full-time service shall be paid such salaries and allowances as are prescribed or provided for by regulations.
+(4) Auxiliary members mobilised for continuous full-time service are to be paid such salaries and allowances as are prescribed or provided for by regulations.

-Section 14 of Government Proceedings Act shall apply to Force
+Section 14 of Government Proceedings Act 1956 applies to Force

-114. Section 14 of the Government Proceedings Act (Cap.
-121) shall apply to members of the Force including any person serving as an auxiliary member of the Force.
+114. Section 14 of the Government Proceedings Act 1956 applies to members of the Force including any person serving as an auxiliary member of the Force.